 Using Your Animal Totem

-A Shaman becomes their Animal Totems during rituals and ceremonies.
-They do this through intense concentration and creativity, going within and using mental and emotional shape-shifting to a point where they believe they are the animal.
+A Shaman becomes their Animal Totem during rituals and ceremonies.
+They do this through intense concentration and creativity, going within and using mental and emotional shape-shifting or grokking to a point where they believe they're the animal.

 They even behave like the animal, dress up as their Animal Totem, using parts of it such as the skull, bones, and wings to reinforce the essence of its qualities.
 The power that this energy creates is immense and drives the belief, intentions, and hopes of the Shaman and those attending the ceremony.

 Fortunately, you don’t have to dress up and run around screeching like a crow or a peacock to get in touch with and make use of your Animal Totem.
 All it requires is for you to find a quiet space, close your eyes, and go within.

-Imagine yourself transforming into your Animal Totem, feel your nose elongating into that of a dog, or your arms spreading out into the wings of an eagle.
-Picture those qualities you wish to invoke, the determination of a salmon swimming upstream or the patience of a leopard lying in wait.
+Imagine yourself transforming into your Animal Totem, feeling your nose elongating into that of a dog, or your arms spreading out into the wings of an eagle.
+Picture those qualities you wish to invoke; the determination of a salmon swimming upstream or the patience of a leopard lying in wait.

 Allow these qualities to wash over you and infiltrate every cell, every thought, every emotion.
 Once you have done this, slowly open your eyes and affirm the desired qualities in yourself through a simple statement – I am as patient as the leopard.

 Can I Have More Than One Animal Totem?

 The answer is yes.
 There are no set rules concerning the number of Animal Totems you can have.
-However, you will find that there will be one, possibly two, that are always significant and constantly with you no matter what stage your life is in.
+However, you'll find that there will be one, possibly two, that are always significant and constantly with you no matter what stage your life is in.

 Animal Totems can be periodic, they may come to you during a certain part of your life to guide you and then leave.
 This is fine.
 Honor them for their role and always keep them close to you.
-You may never need them again but they are a part of you.
+You may never need them again but they're a part of you.